SAF Learning

 Upon successful completion of viewing this recording, you will be able to:

-1. Explain how forest product markets have changed over recent decades.
+1. Explain how outdoor recreation supply and demand has changed over recent decades.

-3. Identify ways in which projections of forest product markets can be used in policy or management.
+3. Identify ways in which information about current and future outdoor recreation demand can be used in policy or management.

 Rubric